Valkenburg resistance: Origin

 When World War II broke out the Netherlands intended to remain neutral, as they had been in World War I. But when Nazi Germany nevertheless invaded in 1940, at first little changed and life went on fairly normally.
 There had always been Germans in this region so close to the German border and the Germans expected the Aryan Dutch would 'fall in line'.
-But then the Germans started imposing their ideology on the people, limiting people's rights, forcing people to work for them (Arbeitseinsatz) and deporting Jews and others.
+But then the Germans started imposing their ideology on the people, limiting people's rights, forcing people into involuntary labour internment (Arbeitseinsatz), and deporting Jews and others.
 These and other factors caused a growing group of people who wanted to resist the occupation, at first through individual acts like non-cooperation.

-But activities like helping people who had gone into hiding (e.g. to escape the Arbeitseinsatz), shot down pilots and escaped POWs needed more organisation.
-Small groups united into the LO (Landelijke Organisatie voor hulp aan onderduikers – National Organisation for help to people in hiding), which divided the province of Limburg in ten districts under Jacques Crasborn.
+But activities such as helping people who had gone into hiding (e.g. to escape the Arbeitseinsatz), shot down pilots and escaped POWs needed more organisation.
+Small groups united into the Landelijke Organisatie voor hulp aan onderduikers (LO, National Organisation for help to people in hiding), which divided the province of Limburg in ten districts under Jacques Crasborn.
 Another organisation was the Knokploeg (assaultgroup) or KP.
 The KP would obtain goods needed for the people in hiding and the LO would then distribute them.
 In spite of the name the KP was not necessarily violent, but violence was sometimes needed in (mostly nocturnal) activities like obtaining identification carnets and ration cards and sometimes even German uniforms, which were used for raids.

 The LO in Limburg started in Venlo in February 1943 under teacher Jan Hendricx (pseudonym Ambrosius).
 Another important figure was L. Moonen (pseudonym Ome Leo – Uncle Leo), secretary to the bishopric, who used his episcopal contacts to make the Limburg resistance an ordered organisation.